gzachariadis/Python.Challenges/README.md

 - [ ] Create a database for Challenges.
 - [ ] Minimize requests to only new challenges.

-### Attempt.py
+### Attempt.py ???

 #### Input

-- [ ] a challenge Link
+- [ ] Challenge Link

 #### Logic

-- [ ] Open wars.py inside vscode
-- [ ] fetch description inside notes?
+- [ ] Fetch description inside notes?
-- [ ] fetch automatic test?
+- [ ] Fetch automatic tests?
-- [ ] fetch sample code provided?
+- [ ] Overwite wars.py with sample code provided?

+#### Output

+- [ ] Open wars.py + notes inside VS Code ?

 ### Add.py

 #### Input

 - [ ] Set a new argument -s for "submit --yes" if the want the contents of wars.py to be submitted as their solution.
-- [ ] Set a new argument -n for "notes" if they want the contents of notes.txt to be sumbitted as their notes for the challenge.
+- [ ] Set a new argument -n for "notes" if they want the contents of notes file to be sumbitted as their notes for the challenge.

 #### Validation